Etsy can be a confusing place - it seems that every day there is a new feature, enhancement, policy change, or fee increase to keep in the loop about.

 Etsy Advertising Fees

-These fees are when you purchase google advertising, category highlight advertising, search ads or the old Showcase and Alchemy type advertising spaces.
+These Etsy fees are when you purchase google advertising, category highlight advertising or search ads.

 Promoted Listing Fee / Seller fee for Search Ads: Promoted Listings can be purchased that highlights your products within Etsy for specified search results.
 This is a bidding system operated by Etsy and works in much the same way as Google Shopping Ads.